-Join Jen Kramer for an in-depth discussion in this video Working with Off Canvas, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Working with Off Canvas, part of Learning Foundation 5.

 One of the incredibly cool new features of Foundation 5 is this Off Canvas menu.
 And I'm looking at the documentation for this on the Foundation website.
 And, what we mean by off canvas navigation is demonstrated right here in this particular box.
 You'll see the hamburger button over here on the side of the page.
 When you click that you'll get your navigation fly-out over here on the left side of the page.
 And you can scroll up and down to access whatever is there.
 Click the button again and it disappears.